 The Company enables enterprises to accelerate their operations from product concept to customer availability.
-Our four brands - Logility, Demand Solutions, Halo and NGC Software - provide a single platform spanning eight supply chain process areas, including demand optimization, inventory optimization, supply optimization, retail optimization, quality and compliance, product lifecycle management, sourcing management and integrated business planning.
+Our brands - Logility and Demand Solutions - provide a single platform spanning eight supply chain process areas, including demand optimization, inventory optimization, supply optimization, retail optimization, quality and compliance, product lifecycle management, sourcing management and integrated business planning.
 Our platform includes advanced analytics and is fueled by supply chain master data, allowing for the automation of critical business processes through the application of artificial intelligence and machine learning algorithms to a variety of internal and external data streams.

-Our primary operating units under our SCM segment include Logility, Inc., New Generation Computing, Inc. ("NGC") and Demand Management, Inc. ("DMI").
-Logility and NGC are wholly-owned subsidiaries of American Software; DMI is a wholly-owned subsidiary of Logility.
+Our primary operating units under our SCM segment include Logility, Inc. and Demand Management, Inc. ("DMI").
+Logility is a wholly-owned subsidiary of the Company, and DMI is a wholly-owned subsidiary of Logility.
 In addition to our core SCM software business, we also offer technology staffing and consulting services through our wholly-owned subsidiary, The Proven Method, Inc., in the IT Consulting segment.
 The Other segment consists of software and services provided to our legacy enterprise resource planning ("ERP") customers, as well as corporate overhead and other common expenses.

-We derive revenues primarily from four sources: software licenses, subscriptions, professional services and other, and maintenance.
+We derive revenue primarily from four sources: software licenses, subscriptions, professional services and other, and maintenance.
 We generally determine software license and SaaS fees based on the depth of functionality, contractual term, number of production deployments, users and/or sites licensed and/or subscribed.
-Professional services and other revenues consist primarily of fees from software implementation, training, and consulting services.
-We bill primarily under time and materials arrangements and recognize revenues as we perform services.
+Professional services and other revenue consist primarily of fees from software implementation, training, and consulting services.
+We bill primarily under time and materials arrangements and recognize revenue as we perform services.
 SaaS and maintenance agreements typically are for a one- to three-year term, commencing at the time of the initial contract.
-We generally bill these fees, monthly, quarterly and annually in advance under agreements with terms of one to three years, and then recognize the resulting revenues ratably over the term of the agreement.
-Deferred revenue represents payments or billings for subscriptions and services and maintenance in advance of the time we recognize the related revenues.
+We generally bill these fees, monthly, quarterly and annually in advance under agreements with terms of one to three years, and then recognize the resulting revenue ratably over the term of the agreement.
+Deferred revenue represents payments or billings for subscriptions and services and maintenance in advance of the time we recognize the related revenue.

-Our cost of revenue for licenses and subscriptions includes amortization of capitalized computer software development costs, amortization of acquired developed technology, royalties paid to third-party software vendors, and agent commission expenses related to revenues generated by the indirect channel, primarily from DMI.
-Costs for maintenance and services include the cost of personnel to conduct implementations and customer support, consulting, other personnel-related expenses, and agent commission expenses related to maintenance revenues generated by the indirect channel, primarily from DMI.
+Our cost of revenue for licenses and subscriptions includes amortization of capitalized computer software development costs, amortization of acquired developed technology, royalties paid to third-party software vendors, and agent commission expenses related to revenue generated by the indirect channel, primarily from DMI.
+Costs for maintenance and services include the cost of personnel to conduct implementations and customer support, consulting, other personnel-related expenses, and agent commission expenses related to maintenance revenue generated by the indirect channel, primarily from DMI.
 We account for the development costs of software intended for sale in accordance with the Software topic of the FASB ASC.
-We monitor the net realizable value of our capitalized software on a quarterly basis based on an estimate of future product revenues.
-We currently expect to fully recover the value of the capitalized software asset recorded on our Condensed Consolidated Balance Sheets; however, if future product revenues are less than management's current expectations, we may incur a write-down of capitalized software costs.
+We monitor the net realizable value of our capitalized software on a quarterly basis based on an estimate of future product revenue.
+We currently expect to fully recover the value of the capitalized software asset recorded on our Condensed Consolidated Balance Sheets; however, if future product revenue are less than management's current expectations, we may incur a write-down of capitalized software costs.

-Our selling expenses mainly include the salary and commissions paid to our sales professionals, along with marketing, promotional, travel and associated costs.
+Our sales and marketing expenses mainly include the salary and commissions paid to our sales professionals, along with marketing, promotional, travel and associated costs.
 Our general and administrative expenses mainly include the salary and benefits paid to executive, corporate and support personnel, as well as facilities-related costs, utilities, communications expenses, and various professional fees.